 Composing with Foreground

-You can use the foreground elements in your scene to make interesting compositions.
-If the middleground and the background elements are less attractive, then the use of foreground elements will help to make the image more pleasing.
+Foreground elements can enhance the composition of your scene.
+If the middleground and the background elements are less attractive, using foreground elements can make the image more pleasing.

-In this case, you must also double-check the image exposure.
-Sometimes, the elements in the foreground can go dark, and the details will not be visible.
-So, you will have to go for the fill-in flash technique or the HDR.
+In this case, double-check the image exposure.
+Sometimes, the foreground elements may be too dark, and the details will not be visible.
+To address this, consider using the fill-in flash technique or HDR.

-The use of flowers in the foreground made the image with tall skyscrapers and the lake in between more beautiful.
+In the image above, the use of flowers in the foreground makes the image of tall skyscrapers with a lake in between more beautiful.

 22. Composing with Background